bhoomi-sahu/bhoomi-sahu/README.md

 - 💡 Google Summer of Code 2026 (GSoC)
 - 💻 Internship in  2025
-- 🧠 Java DSA + mern-stack mastery
+- 🧠 Java DSA + React.js

 > "Turning caffeine into code, bugs into features, and ideas into deployable reality. 👩‍💻⚙️"
 > "Commit.
 Push.
 Learn.
 Repeat.
 The terminal is open, and the journey has just begun..."